TeamLoick/lolinck.js/README.md

 # lolinck.js

 A node.js library to interact with lolinck API.
+If you want to use the API with other languages you can check the [API documentation](https://lolinck.vercel.app/).
+If you need help [join the discord](https://dsc.gg/loick)

 ## Installation